Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 It helps to call out to God in prayer and talk to a close friend or mentor.

-At times you do not have the opportunity to address the betrayer or your hurt and disappointment with anyone other than God.
+You may not have the opportunity to address the betrayer or your hurt and disappointment with anyone other than God.
 Jesus promises to bring healing regardless of the size or scope of your struggle.

 Here is a prayer for healing from a betrayal that I have used.